Shareable Resources on Autism Spectrum Disorder

 Use these resources to raise awareness about autism spectrum disorder.

 Autism spectrum disorder (ASD) is a developmental disorder that affects communication and behavior.
 For more information on the signs and symptoms, causes and risk factors, how ASD is diagnosed, and the treatments for ASD, visit our health topic page or download our brochure.

-Help raise awareness about ASD by sharing informational materials based on the latest research.
+Help raise awareness about ASD by sharing information and materials based on the latest research.